awsdocs/amazon-cloudsearch-developer-guide/doc_source/uploading-data.md

 ## Uploading Data Using the AWS CLI<a name="uploading-data-clt"></a>

 You use the `aws cloudsearch upload-documents` command to send document batches to your search domain\.
-For information about installing and setting up the AWS CLI, see the [AWS Command Line Interface User Guide](http://docs.aws.amazon.com/cli/latest/userguide/)\.
+For information about installing and setting up the AWS CLI, see the [AWS Command Line Interface User Guide](https://docs.aws.amazon.com/cli/latest/userguide/)\.

 **To send document batches to a domain for indexing**
-+ Run the `aws cloudsearchdomain upload-documents` command to upload your batches to your domain\.
-You must specify at least one `--source` option to specify the location of the batch you want to upload\.
++ Run the `aws cloudsearchdomain upload-documents` command to upload your batches to your domain:

   ```
-  aws cloudsearchdomain --endpoint-url http://doc-movies-y6gelr4lv3jeu4rvoelunxsl2e.us-east-1.cloudsearch.amazonaws.com upload-documents --content-type application/json --documents movie-data-2013.json
+  aws cloudsearchdomain upload-documents --endpoint-url http://doc-movies-y6gelr4lv3jeu4rvoelunxsl2e.us-east-1.cloudsearch.amazonaws.com --content-type application/json --documents document-batch.json
   {
       "status": "success",
       "adds": 5000,